 A recital will be held annually at the end of the season.
 Please inform us if you wish to participate.

 Each student that performs in the recital will be required to purchase a costume for each class they wish to perform in.
 Special shoes or accessories may need to be purchased as well.
-Prices TBD.
+Date and Prices TBD.

 Chaperones are always needed for our events, so please inform us if you would like to be contacted as someone who is willing to help out behind the scenes.